 Like you I am a retired airline employee, having retired from Qantas in 2013 after 28 years service.
 Since retiring I have learnt a lot about retiree eligibility and I’d like to share this experience with you.

 The good news is that as a retiree you are eligible for practically everything we have on TIDD.
-You can utilse Departure Lounge, Driveaway Car Rental, and the nib Travel Insurance 40% Discount.
+You can utilse Departure Lounge, Driveaway Car Rental, and our nib Travel Insurance greatly reduced rates.

 With the genuine industry rates at the 13,000 hotels we have listed on TIDD, you will be able to use the majority of these.
 Almost all hotels allow retirees to access industry rates, and any that I am aware of that don’t I have highlighted on TIDD.